 A phrase that was common after the result of the Brexit referendum was that the result was the will of the people.

-It’s hard to determine what the will of the people, especially on such wafer-thin majorities, and this played out in Greece during the course of the crisis.
+It’s hard to determine the will of the people, especially on such wafer-thin majorities, and this played out in Greece during the course of the crisis.

 Firstly, Varoufakis and his Syriza party were voted into government on the basis of their left-wing anti-austerity policies.